EnriqueMartinezAsensi/beer-dispenser/README.md

 At this point and as tests were added, a final design was needed, there so a basic Figma file was created containing a very simple view of the landing using a mobile first design paradigm.

 [Figma file.](https://www.figma.com/design/tde5LuQW3LesDqqIDhoSxX/Beer-dispenser?node-id=0-1&t=BsUTKoLMnb5QeSmP-1)

 After some theming the design is implemented.
 Then testing is developed while slowly improving the small issues found on UX while using and trying the app, until finishing.

-## The struggles...

-You never know how many components you need for an app until it is done.
-That has not been much of a problem, but having a bit more instinct is always needed.

-Vitest is a good testing library, but not the greatest.
-Testing has been a struggle, and I'm very happy I've been able to take it as far as I have.